 Phone manufacturers are aware that digital zoom is snake oil.
 For the discerning customer who won’t settle for less than the best, some phones do have optical zoom.

 Manufacturers are ever-trying to build a smaller phone (even if nobody asked for it).
 There is certainly a premium on space inside every mobile phone, so fitting in a decent camera mechanism is a challenge.
 Fitting in a smartphone camera with a lens that can move to any appreciable degree is nearly an impossible task.

 Enter the dual camera.
 You’ve noticed that the back of your phone has several little lens-y, lightbulb-y kind of things?
 If you’re particularly observant, you might have noticed that there are more of those than your phone from a few years back had.

 Those are different cameras (and you were right about the light).
 Allowing for a movable lens would require giving the camera more depth in the phone, and you can’t have that.
 Instead, they just added another camera and lens with a different focal length.
-When you zoom in, the phone automatically switches to using the camera with the lens that will produce the best quality photo for that shot.
+When you smartphone zoom, your device automatically switches to using the camera with the lens that will produce the best quality photo for that shot.

 That’s pretty slick, huh?